 He couldn’t sleep.
 It had happened again.

 Right there, in their favourite restaurant, he’d had a panic attack.
-He had lay on the floor and lost control.
+He had lain on the floor and lost control.

 A small crowd had formed around the table where he had sat with his girlfriend.